13328941960/wzx/.github/CONTRIBUTING.md

 ## Build

-compiles TypeScript code to the lib and es directory, and creates UMD build of zarm in dist directory.
+compiles TypeScript code to the lib and es directory, and creates UMD build of zson in dist directory.

 ```bash
 $ yarn build